 Spiders are not just bugs.

 Spiders have eight legs and come from a family of creatures that includes scorpions.
 Spiders lay eggs, but they do not have a second life cycle as insects do.
 When spider babies are born, they look like miniature versions of the spiders’ parents.

 Have you ever contemplated where all the bugs live and what they do?
 Different parts of this world are home to various insects.

-The planet is segmented into seven continents: North and South America, Africa, other central continents are Europe, Asia; south of Asia is Oceania which includes Australia and numerous Pacific Ocean islands.
-And we saved our favourite for last…Antarctica.
+The planet is segmented into seven continents: North and South America, Africa, other central continents are Europe, and Asia; south of Asia is Oceania which includes Australia and numerous Pacific Ocean islands.
+And we saved our favorite for last…Antarctica.
 We will list some insect species found on each continent!

 North America has many bugs like beetles, cockroaches, ants, and grasshoppers.
 The Giant Water Bug is the most dangerous because it bites people really hard.
 Termites live in wet wood.
 Florida’s roach smells terrible when you disturb it while the Sirthenia Carinata assassin bug uses its fang for stabbing other bugs.

 Boxelder plants attract Black Plant Bugs.
 They might be found on buildings or trees–when crushed, they make a messy dye without hurting humans.
 Mayflies frequent North American soil and stinkbugs live there too.